 558 Bridgeway, Sausalito, CA 94965 (See Map Below)

 To some people the “what’s the best daytime view restaurant in Sausalito?” debate comes down to Trident for “nice weather and/or casual” or Spinnaker for “chilly weather and/or formal.”
 The beautiful white exterior of the building dates back to the 19th century, when it was a yacht club.
-In the 1960’s the old Trident Restaurant was owned by the Kingston Trio, and it has been a long-time destination for musicians recording at local studios like The Record Plant.
-Janis Joplin had her own table here (at the far right on the window as you face the Bay, and the Stones were feted here by Bill Graham after a concert in 1974.
-A teen-aged Robin Williams worked here as a busboy in the late 1960′s.
+In the 1960’s the old Trident Restaurant was owned by the Kingston Trio, and it has been a long-time destination for musicians recording at local studios like The Record Plant in Sausalito — which is being managed towards the same kind of rebirth as what The Trident has achieved.

 The setting is the star at the Trident, apart from all the rock and roll history.
-On a warm sunny day the deck that hangs over the Bay is one of the nicest places you’ll ever eat a meal… anywhere.
+On a warm sunny day the deck that hangs over the Bay is one of the nicest places you’ll ever eat a meal… anywhere in the world.
 They start you out with fresh San Francisco sourdough bread, and have a full bar.
 By day or night the window tables have a fantastic view of the San Francisco skyline.
 And the interior retains almost all of the custom woodwork as well as wall and ceiling murals from the early-seventies “Jerry Garcia, Grace Slick and David Crosby are all dining here tonight” era.

-Insider Tip: If you’re sitting on the deck for lunch they not only have tables but a bar “on the rail”, where you can sit side-by-side looking straight out at the view.
-For parties of two this may be an ideal way to enjoy your meal.
+Insider Tip: If you’re sitting on the deck at The Trident for lunch they not only have tables but a bar “on the rail”, where you can sit side-by-side looking straight out at the view.
+For small parties this may be an ideal way to enjoy your meal.
 If you’re sitting at a deck table on a crowded day next to the rail, be prepared for the fact that diners “on the rail” will obscure your view of San Francisco.
 This is most often an issue on weekends from April through October and on all days during the summer visitor season, but only during the core lunchtime hours.

 Something else that people should know about The Trident?
 Want to share your own rock star sighting?
 Disagree with any of our suggestions?
 Please let us know!